dynamsoft-docs/barcode-reader-docs/parameters/reference/module-size-range-array.md

 ## Setting Methods
-`ModuleSizeRangeArray` is supported to be set through JSON template.
+`ModuleSizeRangeArray` can be set via JSON template.

 ### As JSON Parameter
 `ModuleSizeRangeArray` as a JSON parameter is a JSON Object array defined as below.